n1o/n1o.github.io/content/posts/t5-the-old-new-thing.md

 Here we mask a random identifier and replace all its occurrences by a sentinel token.
 It can be viewed as a sort of code obfuscation, where if we change a name of a identifier it has no impact on the code.
 Technically this should teach the model to perform deobfuscation.

 ## CodeT5
-CodeT5+ builds up on top of CodeT5 and it also involves instruction tuning and employs an shallow encoder and and deep decoder.
+CodeT5+ builds upon the foundation of CodeT5.
+It involves instruction tuning and utilizes both a shallow encoder and a deep decoder.

-We also have specific pretraining objectives depending if we do unimodal or bimodal pretraining.
-Bimodal pretraining involves both text and code and it was also used in CodeT5 to give the model ability to generate code from text (and vice versa).
-However for CodeT5 this reduced the performance of the model on code-to-code tasks like code translation from one programming language to another or code defect detection.
+In the context of pretraining objectives, we distinguish between unimodal and bimodal pretraining.
+Bimodal pretraining incorporates both text and code, a strategy also employed in CodeT5.
+The goal is to equip the model with the ability to generate code from text (and vice versa).
+However, in the case of CodeT5, this approach led to reduced performance on code-to-code tasks, such as translating code from one programming language to another or detecting code defects.

-As for the bimodal pretraining objectives for CodeT5+ we have the following objectives:
+For CodeT5+, the bimodal pretraining objectives include the following:

 ### Text-Code Contrastive Learning
-Here we have positive and negative code text pairs, the idea is that for the positive samples the code and text should be close together in the representation space.
-This task is only activates the encoder which is used to encode the text-code snippets into an continuous representation space.
+In this objective, we work with positive and negative pairs of code and text.
+The idea is that for positive samples, the code and text representations should be close together in the representation space.
+This task activates only the encoder, which encodes the text-code snippets into a continuous representation space.

 ### Text-Code Matching
-This actives only the decoder and it should predict whether the code and text share the same semantics.
-It should enable the model capture fine-grained semantic information between code and text.
+This objective exclusively activates the decoder.
+Its purpose is to predict whether the code and text share the same semantics.
+By doing so, the model captures fine-grained semantic information between code and text.

 ### Text-Code Causal LM
-This activates booth the encoder and decoder and it should help the model generate code from text and vice versa.
+Here, both the encoder and decoder are engaged.
+The objective is to enable the model to generate code from text and vice versa.

 ## AST-T5
-This is an another extension of T5 for code where we leverage the Abstract Syntax Tree of the code.
-A new AST-Aware Subtree Corruption objective is introduced, where corrupt tokens with respect to the corresponding subtree of the AST for the code snippet.
+AST-T5 represents an intriguing extension of T5 specifically designed for code.
+In this variant, we harness the power of the Abstract Syntax Tree (AST) associated with the code.
+Notably, a novel objective called AST-Aware Subtree Corruption is introduced.
+This objective involves corrupting tokens within a code snippet with respect to the corresponding subtree in the AST.

-## LENS
+## LENS: T5 in Network Security
-This paper explores application of T5 in network security and it is a beast (I am planning to make an full blog post about it!).
-But long story short the paper introduces multiple embedding strategies and pretraining objectives.
-We wont go into details about the embedding strategies (It involves Payload Header Embedding and Packet Segment Embedding), but we will cover the pretraining objectives.
+The LENS paper delves into the application of T5 in the realm of network security, and let me tell you, it’s quite the beast (I’m even planning to write a full blog post about it!).
+In a nutshell, the paper introduces multiple embedding strategies and pretraining objectives.
+While we won’t delve into the specifics of the embedding strategies (which include Payload Header Embedding and Packet Segment Embedding), we will certainly cover the pretraining objectives.

 ### Packet Order Prediction
-This pretrains only the Encoder, where we try to teach the model to learn the natural order of the packets in the network traffic.
-This is done by corrupting the order of the packets and the model is trained to predict the original order of the packets.
+In this pretraining objective, we focus exclusively on the Encoder.
+Our aim is to teach the model the natural order of packets within network traffic.
+To achieve this, we intentionally corrupt the order of the packets and then train the model to predict their original sequence.

 ### Homologous Traffic Prediction
-As with Packet Order Prediction this objective is applied only to the Encoder and it is inspired by [ET-BERT](https://arxiv.org/abs/2202.06335).
-The idea is to give the model the ability to capture the difference between different types of network traffic.
+Similar to the Packet Order Prediction, this objective is also applied solely to the Encoder.
+It draws inspiration from [ET-BERT](https://arxiv.org/abs/2202.06335).
+The underlying idea is to equip the model with the ability to capture the difference between different types of network traffic.

-Note: This paper is kind of an opposite to CodeT5+ in the sense they push way more emphasis on the encoder than the decoder.
+Note: Interestingly, this paper takes a somewhat divergent approach compared to CodeT5+.
+While CodeT5+ emphasizes the decoder, here the focus is heavily skewed toward enhancing the encoder.
+The main reason for this is that in LENSE we are more interested in understanding the network traffic rather than generating it.
+Where in CodeT5+ we are more interested in generating code.

 # Takeaway
-T5 is a powerful base model, that is easily extendable by introducing additional pretraining objectives.
-These additional pretraining objectives can force our model to learn additional context, that can be leverged in more specific tasks.
-We can teoretically apply additional pretraining objectives also in Causal LLMs, however I haven't seen any research in this direction (yet, but again there is a lot of going on in the field of LLMs and I am hardly an expert)
+T5, a robust base model, offers remarkable extensibility through the introduction of additional pretraining objectives.
+These supplementary objectives empower our model to grasp additional context, which can then be harnessed for more specific tasks.
+Theoretically, we can also apply these extra pretraining objectives to Causal LLMs (Language Models), although I have yet to encounter research in this particular direction.
+Given the dynamic landscape of language models, there is undoubtedly much ongoing exploration in the field, even though I don’t claim expertise in this area.

-Its runtime requirements are also 1/2 of an autoregressive model (If we have an balanced encoder decoder pair) with the same parameter.
+Furthermore, T5 boasts runtime requirements that are approximately half those of an autoregressive model (assuming a balanced encoder-decoder pair with equivalent parameters).
+But does T5 have any downsides?
+Technically, I don’t perceive any inherent drawbacks.
+Unfortunately, the current state-of-the-art results are still dominated by autoregressive models.
+However, this isn’t a limitation of T5 itself; rather, it reflects the prevailing trends in current research.

+# Disclaimer
+Since I am not an english native speaker, I use ChatGPT to help me with the text (Formatting, Spelling, etc).
+However I did write every single word in this blog post, If you are interested you can check the the original text [here](https://github.com/n1o/n1o.github.io/blob/master/content/posts/t5-the-old-new-thing.md)